 Recommended USB-C chargers and cables for the Fire tablet

 Our testing indicates the USBC cables from big companies are not an issue.
 So, if you already have a USB C cable from a reputable company, it is NOT necessary to buy a new one.
 If you need a new USB-C cable, we recommend:

 Again, if you have a USB-C charger (except Samsung ones) already, very likely, it will offer fast charging for the Fire tablet.
 When buying a new USB-C charger, again, quality matters.
 Do not get any unknown brand chargers.
 They may cause a fire.
 You also need to consider possible future usage.
-Fire HD 10 2019 and Fire HD 8 2020 only support 15W charging.
-Very likely, you will get more USB-C compatible devices which support a higher charging power.
+Fire HD 10 (2019 and 2021), Fire HD 8 (2020 and 2022), Fire 7 (2022), and Fire Max 11 (2023) only support 15W charging.
+Very likely, you will get more USB-C compatible devices that support a higher charging power.
 So, it is recommended to get a 30W one as your first USB-C charger.
-If you have laptops that support USB-C charging, you may even consider a 60W charger.
+If you have laptops that support USB-C charging, you may even consider a 65W charger.
 The bottom line is to skip 15W/18W USB-C chargers if you need to buy one.
 Of course, as mentioned, if you already have such chargers, you can just use them.

 Do you have any questions on USB-C fast charging on Fire HD 10 2019, Fire HD 8 2020, Fire HD 8 Plus, Fire HD 10 2021 (11th Gen), and Fire HD 10 Plus?

 If you have any questions on charging Fire HD 10 2019, Fire HD 8 2020, Fire HD 8 Plus, Fire HD 10 2021 (11th Gen), Fire HD 10 Plus, and Fire 7 2022, please let us know in the comment box below.
 Detailed information on how to use Google Play Store on Fire tablets can be found here.